A smiling man walks down a street while traveling holding a shopping bag and a cell phone.

 Pay with cash

 Some travelers may opt for a cash-only approach, but this has its own drawbacks.
-Cash can be lost or stolen–most often with no recourse.
-Additionally, withdrawing cash from your checking account or savings account abroad can be costly thanks to currency conversion or foreign ATM withdrawal fees.
-Credit cards are not only safe and easy to travel with, but they also offer fraud protection if they're lost or stolen.
+If you lose your cash, you may not be able to replace it.
+Additionally, a cash withdrawal from your checking account or savings account abroad may be costly due to the currency conversion fee and cash withdrawal fee at a foreign ATM.
+Credit cards are not only generally safe and convenient to travel with, but they may also offer fraud protection if they’re lost or stolen.

 Pay in the local currency